facebook/react-native/ECOSYSTEM.md

 ## Partners

 Partners are companies that are significantly invested in React Native and demonstrate ownership.
 Informed by their use of React Native, they push for improvements of the core and/or the ecosystem around it.
-Examples of this may include large scale contributions to `react-native` or owning an essential tools or libraries.
+Examples of this may include large scale contributions to `react-native` or owning essential tools or libraries.

-Partners think of React Native as a product: they understand the trade offs that the project makes as well as future plans and goals.
+Partners think of React Native as a product; they understand the trade offs that the project makes as well as future plans and goals.
 Together we shape the vision for React Native to make it the best way to build applications.

 Baseline responsibilities of partners include:
 * Attending monthly meeting
-* Contributing to the release process as a [community releaser](https://reactnative.dev/contributing/release-roles-responsibilities#release-role-2-community-releaser)
+* Contributing to the release process.
+Examples include being a [community releaser](https://reactnative.dev/contributing/release-roles-responsibilities#release-role-2-community-releaser), testing new releases, technical support for release issues.
 * Engage on the core contributor Discord

 Our current partners and other areas of ownership: